siyuanligit/Bike-Sharing-Demand-Kaggle/Bike Share Rental Analysis Report Siyuan Li.md

 - "casual", containing the count of non-registered user rentals, across all stations;
 - "registered", containing the count of registered user rentals, across all stations;
 - "count", containing the total count of rentals at the given hour, across all stations.

+"count" will be used as response variable here, and all other as predictor.

 ##### 2.1 Data Cleaning